publicissapient-france/memoday/README.md

 ## CI & CD
 * Commit to `master` triggers build and deploy on Hosting.
-* Commit on branche triggers build only (no deployment).
+* Commit on branch triggers build only (no deployment).

 ## Links